aretasg/pacpac/README.md

 ### Probing & Clustering options
 * If `structural_equivalence` is set to `False` matches paratopes of equal CDR lengths only and assumes that CDRs of the same length always have deletions at the same position (Richardson et al., 2021).
 Useful in fast detection of similar paratopes.
-* When set to `True` structurally equivalence as assigned by the numbering scheme is used (i.e. numbering residue positions are used for residue matching to allow for a comparison at structuraly equivalent positions) and assumes that CDRs of different lengths can have similar paratopes (default).
+* When set to `True` (default) structurally equivalence as assigned by the numbering scheme is used (i.e. numbering residue positions are used for residue matching to allow for a comparison at structuraly equivalent positions) and assumes that CDRs of different lengths can have similar paratopes.
 Useful in detection of similar binding modes.
 * Sequence residues can be tokenized (`tokenize=True`) based on residue type groupings as described by Wong et al., 2021.

 ## :checkered_flag: Benchmarks with 10K VH sequences with 4 conventional CPU cores